 Food can play an essential role in kitten socialization.
 Frequent approaching a kitten with food can be very effective.

 Give your kittens as much attention as possible.
 Kittens who are caged too long or not handled regularly can develop psychological problems.
 Severe loneliness can develop if you do not have consistent quality time with your fosters.
 However, with love, affection and a keen eye, you should be able to avoid this problem.

-We hope your foster kittens do not become sick, but if they do, IMMEDIATELY call the numbers on the attached index card.
+We hope your foster kittens do not become sick, but if they do, immediately call the numbers on your contact card.

 Symptoms of a sick kitten include:

 bleeding of any kind (nose, urine, stool, etc.)